subrotoice/next-basic/README.md

 ### Client and Server component

-- Client component some issues: Large bundles, No SEO, Less Secure, Extra roundtrip to server
+- Issues client component: Large bundles, No SEO, Less Secure, Extra roundtrip to server to fetch data
-- Use as much as server component (default), If you need to handel click or like this event then only that part make client,
+- Use as much as server component (default), If you need to handel click or like this event then only that part will be 'use client',
 - Suppose Product Cart whole component need to make 'use client' we just make AddToCart as client component.
 - Only page.tsx is accessable so you can not keep all coding in page.
 You can create other component and import that in page.tsx